acdalal/github-workflow-activity/activity.md

 ## Part 3: Contributor-1 setup

-- Select a team member to be Contributor-1
+- Select a team member from one team to be Contributor-1
+- Select a team member from the other team to be Contributor-2
-- Help Contributor-1 to follow _Setup: (1-4)_ in the _Workflow Reference_ to prepare his/her local and remote repositories.
+- Help Contributor-1 to follow _Setup: (1-3)_ in the _Workflow Reference_ to prepare their local and remote repositories.

-## Part 4: First contribution
+## Part 4: First contributions

-- Help Contributor-1 to follow _Starting your contribution: (5-13)_ to add a
+- Help Contributor-1 to follow _Starting your contribution: (4-8)_ to add a
   new file `favorite-foods.txt` that contains a couple of Contributor-1's favorite foods.
-- Select someone to play Maintainer (not Contributor-1).
-- Help the Maintainer to accept Contributor-1's pull-request on GitHub.
-- Help Contributor-1 to follow _Update your master (27-28)_ and
+- Help Contributor-1 to follow _Update your master (25-26)_ and
-  _Delete unneeded branches (29-31)_ to clean up.
+  _Delete unneeded branches (27-29)_ to clean up.

 Congratulations, your team has made its first contribution!
 Celebrate. :clap: :clap:

 ## Part 5: Contributor-2 setup and second contribution

-- Help Contributor-2 to follow _Setup: (1-4)_ to prepare his/her local and remote repositories.
+- Help Contributor-2 to follow _Setup: (1-3)_ to prepare their local and remote repositories.
-- Repeat the steps above to have contributor-2 contribute a new file `favorite-movies.txt` with a couple of his/her favorite movies.
+- Repeat the steps above to have Contributor-2 contribute a new file `favorite-movies.txt` with a couple of their favorite movies.
-- Make sure that the maintainer has accepted contributor-2's pull-request and contributor-2 has updated their master and cleaned up.
+- Repeat the steps above to have Contributor-2 update their master and clean up.

 Celebrate again. :clap: :clap:

-If you have 3 team members, repeat this scenario adding a file `favorite-animals.txt`.

 ## Part 6: First synchronization

 - Contributor-1's repositories are out of synch.
-Help Contributor-1 follow _Keep your repositories up-to-date (18-23)_ to update his/her repositories.
+Help Contributor-1 follow _Keep your repositories up-to-date (13-19)_ to update their repositories.

 Celebrate.
 But keep it small. :clap: Don't worry, there will be bigger celebrations later.